 ChatGPT is optimized — through reinforcement learning from human feedback — to produce answers humans rate highly.
 Humans rate comforting answers highly.
 This makes ChatGPT warm, helpful, and a poor mentor when what you need is someone to name what you're circling around.

 The Architect's mentor personas are deliberately constructed to push back.
 The Stoic doesn't console.
-The Coach calls out self-deception.
-The Shadow names what's being avoided.
+The Billionaire strips assumptions to find leverage.
+The Sage asks the question behind the question you thought you were asking.
 You can't get that from a model trained to keep you engaged.

 You need help with a task — writing, coding, planning, research, brainstorming.
 You want the most capable general model available.
 You don't need memory across sessions and you're not writing anything you'd be uncomfortable if OpenAI read.